 - AN OK message displays in the primary operator panel display. - The primary I/O drawer operator panel LED will start blinking at a slow rate. - The CEC drawer power LED will start blinking at a slow rate. - 2.
+If you have more than one I/O drawer, determine which drawer you are using to install the adapter. - 3.
 Place the I/O drawer in the rear service position: - a.
 If you have not already done so, open the front door of the rack unit. - b.
 Loosen the two thumbscrews that attach the front bezel to the drawer. - c.
 Grasp both sides of the front bezel and pull the bezel off the drawer. - d.
 If you have not already done so, open the rear door of the rack unit. - e.
 If present, remove the two retaining screws at the rear of the drawer.
-See the figure on page 1-5. - f.
+See the figure on page 1-7. - f.
 Grasp the bar at the rear of the drawer, and pull the drawer to the rear until it is stopped by the two detents on the top of the drawer.